maxfierrog/maxfierrog.github.io/content/about/cv.md

 {{< collapse "summary"="Details..." >}}
 \
 I contributed to the [Meta Ads](https://www.facebook.com/business/ads) platform.
-I specifically worked on a pre-alpha feature related to [ad bidding](https://en.wikipedia.org/wiki/Real-time_bidding) which will help advertisers express granular adjustments to the value they attribute to different audiences based on various user dimensions, and which will be a part of the [Ads Manager tool](https://www.facebook.com/ads/manager) once released.
-I cannot delve into minute details, but this would be best described as full-stack product work.
+Specifically, I worked on a pre-alpha feature related to [ad bidding](https://en.wikipedia.org/wiki/Real-time_bidding) which will help advertisers express granular adjustments to the value they attribute to different audiences based on various user dimensions, and which will be a part of the [Ads Manager tool](https://www.facebook.com/ads/manager) once released.
+This was full-stack product work.

 {{< /collapse >}}